US/Mexico Land Border Crossing Restrictions

 Crossings between the US/Mexico land border are restricted to “essential crossings” only.
 Read this article to learn more before you travel.

 Mexico’s reformed immigration law enacted in 2012 changed the rules concerning the import of foreign-plated vehicles.
-For temporary visitors (tourists) and temporary residents, procedures remain straightforward; however, a significant change is that permanent residents are no longer allowed to drive a foreign-plated car into Mexico using a Temporary Import Permit (TIP).
+For temporary visitors (tourists) and temporary residents, procedures remain straightforward; however, a significant change is that permanent residents are no longer allowed to import a foreign-plated car into Mexico using a Temporary Import Permit (TIP).
 Here are the details:

 Visitors entering Mexico using FMM (Visitor Permit)